-Criteria JORC Code Explanation Commentary Competent Person Sampling techniques generally dry, reasonable recovery samples.
-Information available to demonstrate sample representivity includes RC sample weights, sample recovery, sample consistency, field duplicates, standards and blanks.
+Criteria JORC Code Explanation Commentary Competent Person Sampling techniques specialized industry standard measurement tools appropriate to the minerals under sample representivity includes RC sample weights, sample recovery, sample consistency, field duplicates, standards and blanks.
 RC holes were sampled over 1 m intervals using a cone-splitter mounted to the RC drill rig.
-RC samples were analyzed ALS in both Kalgoorlie and Perth and SGS in Kalgoorlie.
+RC samples were analyzed Bureau Veritas in both Kalgoorlie and ALS in Kalgoorlie.
 At the laboratories the samples were oven dried and crushed to 90% passing 2 mm, and pulverized to 95% passing 106 microns, with analysis by 50 g fire assay.
-RC samples were generally taken at 1 m interval but if composited were composited PS Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
+RC samples were generally taken at 1 m interval but if composited were composited IB Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
 Diamond core was HQ3 of NQ2 diameter core.
-All RC drillholes were surveyed by PS Drill sample recovery assessed.
-PS
+All RC drillholes were surveyed by IB Drill sample recovery assessed.
+RC sample recovery was visually estimated by volume for each 1 m bulk sample bag and recorded digitally in the sample database.
+Very little variation was observed.
+Measures taken to maximize recovery for RC drilling included use of face sampling bits and drilling rigs of sufficient capacity to provide generally dry, high recovery samples.
+RC sample weights indicate an average recovery of 85% to 95% and were dry.
+The cone splitter was regularly cleaned with compressed air at the completion of each rod.
+IB